 “The way I translated that was six hours in the gym every day.”

-Six hours in the gym everyday was also not a bad way to bulk up for his role in Somebody Up There Likes Me.
-It’s a boxing film after all, and being ripped would make Newman more believable as a boxer.
-Duh!
-So training and getting some muscle for the film was a no brainer.
-Newman even trained at Stillman’s, the Manhattan boxing gym where Graziano himself worked out.
+Six hours in the gym everyday also helped Paul bulk up for Somebody Up There Likes Me.
+Newman even trained at Stillman’s, the Manhattan boxing gym where Rocky Graziano himself worked out.

-Newman put so much tenacious work behind his training that he got pretty proficient at boxing himself!
+Paul put so much tenacious work behind his boxing training that he got pretty proficient at the sport.

 Originally, Warner Brothers wanted Tony Zale to play himself in Somebody Up There Likes Me.
-How neat would that have been?
-To see Newman as Rocky Graziano boxing against the real Tony Zale, the man Graziano took the middleweight champion title from?
-So they did a trial match, and put Newman and Zale in the ring together.
+Zale and Newman even did a trial match in the ring.

 “Find universal physical things that he did, or emotional responses that he had to certain things, that would allow me to create not the Rocky Graziano but a Graziano.”

 All of the observation and hard work paid off.
 The reviews for Paul Newman’s performance in Somebody Up There Likes Me were universally positive, even from the all-important Bosley Crowther of the New York Times.

 The Brando Comparisons

 Following the positive critical reviews for Somebody Up There Likes Me, Paul Newman found himself not just being compared to Marlon Brando, but confused for him.

 And it wasn’t just the critics who went so far as to say that Newman looked like Brando: Paul later said that during this early period of his film career, fans often mistook him for Brando.
 Paul estimated that he signed at least 500 autographs: